uhlibraries-digital/greens/README.md

 api-key: Dh7KgcDfUMeRmivTdSh1VY2i79qyigofckCiAivwjti89eAwkaKmPU0FH6NIs74
 ```

-HTTP status code returned by a successfull API will usually be 200 OK.
-All successfull responses will return a JSON-encoded string.
+HTTP status code returned by a successful API will usually be 200 OK.
+All successful responses will return a JSON-encoded string.

 #### Mint